How the Thames Barrier works, and when it is scheduled to close.

 The Thames Barrier Information Centre is a small exhibition centre where you can learn how the Thames Barrier was designed and built, and how it works.

-It is normally open to the public from 10:30am to 5pm, Thursday to Sunday (last admission is at 4:30pm).
+Open to the public from 10:30am to 5:00pm from Thursday to Sunday (last entrance is at 4:30pm).
 Carers accompanying disabled visitors are admitted free of charge.

 Find more information on.